MattKalinowski/ChessGame/README.md

 ![6](https://user-images.githubusercontent.com/30430556/35798041-e990a828-0a61-11e8-8c31-7a30ed716008.png)

 The application is equipped in a special CheckEngine.
-It's responisble for determining the moment in which king is in check.
-When king is in check, it's impossible to make a move that will not save a king.
+It's responisble for determining a moment when king is in check.
+When king is in check, it's impossible to make any move that will break the check.

 ![7](https://user-images.githubusercontent.com/30430556/35798050-f015c412-0a61-11e8-9028-65eab85ef19e.png)

 Another impostant feature on the game is MateEngine - an algorithm that predicts a one move forward to determine whether it's check or checkmate.

 ![8](https://user-images.githubusercontent.com/30430556/35798071-fe072cbe-0a61-11e8-85a3-ca070db62cf7.png)

+Have fun!

 ## Built With